-Historic sites are important for preserving the memory of past events for future generations.
-Knowing the history will further deepen your understanding of both the individual site and Japan.
-Some of these sites are considered holy or deeply connected to the spiritual culture of the region and are thus carefully protected, making it important to follow not only general rules, such as only entering designated places, taking garbage home with you, not damaging monuments and structures, and following the instructions of staff, but also special rules that have been established at the site.
+Historic sites are preserved in memory of past events, for future generations.
+Learning the history of Japan will help understanding more of both the individual site and about Japan.
+Some of the sites are considered sacred or deeply connected to the spiritual culture of the region and are carefully protected, so, it is essential to follow the general rules of not entering the places prohibited, taking garbage with you, not damaging the monuments and structures, and following the instructions of the staff, and other rules established at the site.

 Inuyama Castle Keep (Inuyama City)

-Inuyama Castle is home to the oldest existing castle keep in Japan.
-Built during the 16th century by Oda Nobuyasu, the uncle of Oda Nobunaga, the keep sits atop a small mountain along the Kiso River, and its majestic appearance is mesmerizing to behold.
-It was designated a national treasure in 1952.
+Inuyama Castle is the oldest existing castle keep in Japan.
+Built during the 16th century by Oda Nobuyasu [the uncle of Oda Nobunaga], the keep sits atop a small mountain along the Kiso River, and the majestic appearance is mesmerizing to behold.

 Click here for more on Inuyama Castle